AllenSWDB/allenswdb.github.io/databook/background/experimental-setup.md

 # Behavioral apparatus

-Neurons in the visual system often have spatially selective receptive fields, that is, they tend to responds to stimuli shown in a particular part of visual space.
+Neurons in the visual system often have spatially selective receptive fields, that is, they tend to respond to stimuli shown in a particular part of visual space.
 In order to repeatably show stimuli to a mouse, the mice need to be head-fixed.
 For all the datasets described here, this means that mice have had a head bar that was surgically implanted prior to the experiment.
 For more details